Coal: Coke

 The coke must be strong enough to resist the weight of overburden in the blast furnace, which is why coking coal is so important in making steel using the conventional route.
 Coke from coal is grey, hard, and porous and has a heating value of 29.6 MJ/kg.
-Some cokemaking processes produce byproducts, including coal tar, ammonia, light oils, and coal gas.
+Some coke-making processes produce byproducts, including coal tar, ammonia, light oils, and coal gas.

 Petroleum coke (petcoke) is the solid residue obtained in oil refining, which resembles coke but contains too many impurities to be useful in metallurgical applications.